 sitemap line to your

 There are various tools out there that can help you validate your

-robots.txt, but when it comes to validating crawl directives, we like to go to the source.
+robots.txt, but when it comes to validating crawl directives, we always prefer to go to the source.
 Google has a

-robots.txt testing tool in its Google Search Console (under the Crawl menu) and we’d highly suggest using that:
+robots.txt testing tool in its Google Search Console (under the Crawl menu) and we’d highly recommend using that:

 Be sure to test your changes thoroughly before you put them live!
 You wouldn’t be the first to accidentally

 robots.txt-block your entire site into search engine oblivion.